 With more than 400 stores in the United States, Trader Joe’s has become a household name.
 Known for its everyday low prices, Trader Joe’s promises value to its many faithful customers.
 There is a reason why you can actually find Trader Joe’s fan clubs on Facebook.
-People LOVE this chain and it’s Hawaiian-shirt-clad cashiers.
+People LOVE this chain and its Hawaiian-shirt-clad cashiers.
 It’s like an American institution.

-The reason why this store can offer such low prices on great products is that they buy in large volume and negotiate the best possible price with suppliers.
+The reason why this store can offer such low prices on great products is that they buy in large volumes and negotiate the best possible price with suppliers.
 Savings are then passed on to us!

 Now, there are lots of health nuts who turn up their noses at the thought of shopping at Trader Joe’s, because they believe that inexpensive equals lesser quality.
 But that isn’t necessarily the case.
 Who doesn’t like to save a buck?

-While this chain is not the best place to buy fresh produce (though you may find good deals on easier to ship items like avocados, lemons, and sweet potatoes), it’s a fantastic spot for dried goods.
+While this chain is not the best place to buy fresh produce (though you may find good deals on easier-to-ship items like avocados, lemons, and sweet potatoes), it’s a fantastic spot for dried goods.

 Another note worth mentioning is that this chain is trying hard to do the right thing.
-Their seafood is sustainably-sourced, their private labeled products do not contain any GMOs, and all of their eggs are cage free.
+Their seafood is sustainably-sourced, their private labeled products do not contain any GMOs, and all of their eggs are cage-free.
 Oh, and in 2007, they stopped using trans fats, artificial colors, flavors, and preservatives in their private labeled products.
 How ‘bout that?

 So some of the best spots to look for savings at Trader Joe’s include…

 Wine.
 We just have to get this out of the way right now.
 You can find some serious deals on wine at Trader Joe’s.